£65.00

 We don't charge VAT, however, if buying from outside of the UK please remember that there may be import fees to pay directly to the delivery company before receiving the order.
 Unfortunately we can’t advise on the exact costs as it varies from country to country, so please check your national rates before purchasing.

-Campagnolo Omega rim, hailing from Italy and in production during the 1980s (yet still new & unused after all this time!).
-Made from aluminium and weighing in at 472 grams - pretty lightweight for a rim at that time.
-A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.
+Campagnolo Nuovo Record fixed bottom bracket cup, hailing from Italy and in production from the 1960s to the 1980s (yet still new & unused after all this time).
+Made from steel and weighing in at 47 grams.
+A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.

 OVERVIEW